Characterization of Erd\"os matrices by their zero entries: Introduction

 \section{Introduction}

-An $n\times n$ {\it bistochastic} matrix has all its entries in the interval $[0, 1]$, with each of its row sums and column sums equal to $1$.
-These matrices form the {\it Birkhoff polytype} $\Omega_n$ -- classically known as the {\it assignment polytope} -- and can be written as a convex combination of the set of permutation matrices $P_n$\cite{birkhoff1946tres}.
+Let $M_n(\mathbb{R})$ denote the set of all $n\times n$ matrices with their entries from real numbers $\mathbb{R}$.
+A {\it bistochastic matrix} in $M_n(\mathbb{R})$ has all its entries in the interval $[0, 1]$, with each of its row sums and column sums equal to $1$.
+These matrices form the {\it Birkhoff polytype} $\Omega_n$ -- also known as the {\it assignment polytope} -- and can be written as convex combinations of the set of {\it permutation matrices} $P_n$\cite{birkhoff1946tres}.